Falieson/2018-typescript-module/README.md

 ### Utils

-- [ ] 🎮  `nps` node-package-scripts removes the limitation of package.json enabling JS & //comments .
+- [x] 🎮  `nps` node-package-scripts removes the limitation of package.json enabling JS & //comments .
 Modify `/package-scripts.js` and use `nps <command>` instead of `npm run <command>`.
-- [ ] 🙌  `commitizen` to help us generate beautifully formatted and consistent commit messages.
+- [x] 🙌  `commitizen` to help us generate beautifully formatted and consistent commit messages.
-- [ ] 😹  `cz-emoji` is a plugin for commitizen that adds emoji to the commit template.
+- [x] 😹  `cz-emoji` is a plugin for commitizen that adds emoji to the commit template.
-- [ ] 🏆  `standard-version` is a replacement for `npm version` with automatic CHANGELOG generation
+- [x] 🏆  `standard-version` is a replacement for `npm version` with automatic CHANGELOG generation
-- [ ] ✅  `validate-commit-msg` validates commit messages to follow commitizen patterns
+- [ ] ✅  `commitlint` validates commit messages to follow commitizen patterns

 ## Getting started